 Lesions on the skin, in the mouth, or in the genital area

-KS lesions normally start out as flat or slightly raised colored spots on the skin.
-Sometimes they grow just below the skin and do not have an unusual color.
-Lesions can grow anywhere on your body.
-They most often start on the legs, nose, feet, or on parts of the ears, mouth, or sex organs.
+KS lesions normally start out as purple, red, or brown spots.
+The lesions are usually not painful.
+They might be flat or raised.
+Sometimes they grow as lumps just below the skin and do not have an unusual color.
+KS lesions most often start on the feet or legs, on the face, inside the mouth, or on the genitals.

-Diarrhea or difficulty having bowel movements.
-KS lesions can develop in the esophagus, stomach, intestines, or other part of the gastrointestinal tract, sometimes called the GI tract.
-You may have lesions in your GI tract even though there are none on the surface of your skin.
-Usually, lesions in the GI tract cause no symptoms.
-Sometimes, though, they cause pain and bleeding.
-Lesions in this part of the body may also interfere with food digestion, leading to diarrhea and malnutrition.
-Rarely, lesions can cause blockages in the GI tract, making it hard to have a bowel movement.
-Lesions can also damage the wall of the bowel, which may cause intense pain and bleeding.
+Digestive system problems.
+KS lesions can develop in the esophagus, stomach, intestines, or other part of the digestive tract.
+Sometimes, these lesions can cause nausea, abdominal (belly) pain, and bleeding, which might show up as dark or black stools.
+Lesions in this part of the body may also interfere with food digestion, leading to diarrhea and weight loss.
+Rarely, lesions can cause blockages in the digestive tract, making it hard to have a bowel movement.

 Coughing, wheezing, or breathing problems.
 Lesions may also grow in your lungs.
-Lung lesions cause coughing, wheezing, and breathing problems.
+Lung lesions can cause chest pain, wheezing, shortness of breath, and coughing.
 You may even cough up blood.
-Breathing problems usually show up during exercise.
-If the lesions continue to grow, they may eventually cause breathing trouble even when you are resting.

-Some people with KS develop severe swelling that blocks the lymph nodes or lymph vessels.
+In some people with KS, the lymph nodes or lymph vessels become blocked, which can lead to severe swelling.
 This swelling is called lymphedema.
 It may happen even when no lesions are on the skin.
-It may result in these symptoms:
+Swelling might happen in different parts of the body:

 Many of these symptoms can be caused by other health problems.
 But it is important to see your healthcare provider if you have these symptoms.
 Only a healthcare provider can tell if you have KS.